Update — June 19, 2026:

 Unique video views metrics are being removed.
 The platform is not providing a replacement.

-Where a replacement is available, historical data reflects the new metric for the full available time range. (see Facebook Metric Deprecation (June 2026) | Historical-data-and-backfill below).
+Where a replacement is available, historical data reflects the new metric for the full available time range. (see Facebook Metric Deprecation (June 2026) | Historical data and backfill below).
 There is no blended period.
 The transition is clean and complete on the rollout date.

 Replacement metrics